Will a third dose be necessary?

 This way of responding implies that if the virus undergoes a mutation in a certain position, there are many others that remain unchanged and that the immune system recognizes.

 A purely evolutionary question also enters this game.
-The virus uses the ACE2 protein as a lock to open the cell door and its S protein as a key.
-We could consider that the most infectious variants are tuning the key to better and more efficiently enter the lock.
+The virus uses ACE2 protein as a lock to open the cell door and its S protein as a key.
+We could consider that the most infectious variants are tuning the key to enter the lock better and more efficiently.
 Thus they increase its effectiveness to infect.

 Antibodies and lymphocytes are also fine-tuned to detect those particular key teeth.
 Therefore, to escape the immune system, mutations must modify the key.
 This will lead to a situation in which any modification of the S protein to escape the immune system will cause it to lose its effectiveness to spread.